Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

-\item The boundary $\partial F$ consists of two parts (a fact already proved by D. Siersma \cite{Si,Si3} and used by F. Michel, A. Pichon and C. Weber in \cite{MP,MPerrata,MPW} too): the first, $\partial _1F$, is the link of the normalization of $V_f$ (having inside it the 1--dimensional link--components cut out by the strict transforms of $\Sigma$).
-The second one, $\partial _2F$, can be recovered from the (embedded resolution graphs of the) transversal plane curve singularity types of $\Sigma$ together with the corresponding horizontal/vertical monodromy actions of them.
+\item The boundary $\partial F$ consists of two parts (a fact already proved by D. Siersma \cite{Si,Si3} and used by F. Michel, A. Pichon and C. Weber in \cite{MP,MPerrata,MPW} too): the first, $\partial _1F$, is the complement of an open tubular neighbourhood of the strict transforms of $\Sigma$ in the link of the normalization of $V_f$.
+The second one, $\partial _2F$, can be recovered from the transversal plane curve singularity types of $\Sigma$ together with the corresponding vertical monodromy actions.
 Already determining these two independent pieces can be a non--trivial task, but the identification of their gluing can be incomparably harder.
-The present work clarifies this gluing completely (in fact, resolves it so automatically, that if one does not look for the phenomenon deliberately, one will not even see it).
+The present work clarifies this gluing completely (in fact, resolves it so automatically, that if one does not look for the phenomenon deliberately, one will not even see it).\\ \ix{Siersma} \ix{Weber} \ix{normalization of $V_f$} \ix{monodromy} \ix{monodromy!vertical}

-We emphasize that both parts $\partial _1F$ and $\partial _2F$ can be represented by plumbing graphs with (only) positive edges, but their gluing, in general, {\em can not}.
-(In general, certain parts of the graph behave as `usual graphs of complex algebraic geometry' but with opposite orientation.
-This fact is explained by the {\em real analytic} origin of the plumbing representation, see the next subsection (\ref{1.3}).)

 \item The monodromy action on $\partial F$, in general, is not trivial.
-In fact, its restriction to the piece $\partial _1F$ is trivial, but on $\partial_2F$ can be rather involved.
-In order to understand $\partial_2F$ we need the {\em vertical} monodromies of the transversal singularity types, and, in fact, via the Wang exact sequence, we need their Jordan block structure corresponding to eigenvalue one; on the other hand, the monodromy action on $\partial_2F$ is induced by the {\em horizontal} monodromy of the transversal singularity types.
-In the body of the paper we determine these actions, and as a by--product, the homology of $\partial F$ and the characteristic polynomial of the algebraic monodromy action on $H_1(\partial F)$ too (under certain assumptions). \end{enumerate}
+In fact, its restriction to the piece $\partial _1F$ is trivial, but the monodromy on $\partial_2F$ can be rather complicated.
+In order to understand the monodromy action on $\partial_2F$, we need the {\em vertical} monodromies of the transversal singularity types, and, in fact, via the Wang exact sequence, we need their Jordan block structure corresponding to eigenvalue one; on the other hand, the monodromy action on $\partial_2F$ is induced by the {\em horizontal} monodromy of the transversal singularity types.
+In the body of the paper we determine this commuting pair of actions, and as a by--product, the homology of $\partial F$ and the characteristic polynomial of the algebraic monodromy action on $H_1(\partial F)$ too (under certain assumptions). \ix{monodromy!vertical!transversal} \ix{monodromy!horizontal!transversal}

+The discussion includes the study of some monodromy operators of the ICIS $(f,g)$ as well, as detailed below. \end{enumerate}